azuredevcollege/SAP/sap-oauth-saml-flow/AzureActiveDirectoryConfiguration/README.md

 > 4. Create a New registration
 > 5. The settings should look as follows
 > 6. Select *Register*
 > 7. Save the application (client) ID to a notepad.
-Name it, as there are going to be a bunch of ids at the end.
+As we will have a bunch of ids in the Postman scenario, try to label each while saving it to the notepad.

 ![Frontend App Registration](./img/AADClientAppRegistration.png)